 People may choose not to travel for a variety of reasons, but one of the most common reasons is money.
 I recently posted what I figured to be what the average vacation costs a family of four for one week…$4000.
 That’s pretty big chunk of money for most people.
 So, I wanted to post some thoughts on how to save for a vacation.
+Use my travel budget vacation cost worksheet to estimate what your trip will cost.

 LOWER YOUR COSTS